karanimaan/Note-taking-app/My Notes (Note-taking app).md

 - [ ] Add delete entries functionality (soft delete (flag to hide entry (record)))

-- [ ] Figure out pyinstaller with json file
+- [x] Figure out pyinstaller with json file

-- [ ] Use QListWidget instead of QGridLayout (for keyboard navigatability)
+- [x] Use QListWidget instead of QGridLayout (for keyboard navigatability)

-I could've just made preview_lbl to preview_btn (for keyboard navigatability)
+keypressevent doesn't work after adding qlistwidget.

+This was a real headache.

+    It's because there was focus was on qlistwidget.
+It's weird but that's how key press event works.
+So I had to use QShortcut.
+Works for "n" and "q" but not for "Return".
+That needs to be addressed.